LaLLe19/homeassistant_timetree_exporter/README.md

 ---

-## Using the ICS file in Home Assistant
+## Using the ICS file in Homeassistant

 ### ICS Calendar integration (recommended)